tsackton/taelgar/_MoC/Templates and Scripts/Metadata Spec.md

 These metadata items describe what the page is

 * `typeOf` used to describe the type of something, i.e. "skyship", "vehicle", "city".
 Typically used for places and items.
+* `typeOfAlias` an alias to use when displaying a typeOf
 * `subTypeOf` used to describe the subtype of something, i.e. ruined, caravanesri, etc. Typically used for places and items.
 * `ancestry` is used to describe the species or culture of something, i.e. Sembaran, elven, etc. Used for places, items, organizations, and people
 * `species` is used to describe the species of a person.
 It is expected to link back to a species page either via aliases or the linkmap
+* `speciesAlias` an alias to use when displaying a species
 * `subspecies` is used to describe a subtype of a subspecies (hag, lich, etc).
 May or may not link back to a descriptive page
 * `rarity` is used to describe the rarity of an item